 Foods not included in the anti-inflammatory diet because they are believed to promote inflammation include:

 - Fatty red meats.
 Red meat tends to contain higher levels of cholesterol and saturated fat.
-Since cholesterol and saturated fat can raise your blood sugar, opt for leaner proteins like chicken, fish, tofu and beans.
+Opt for leaner proteins like chicken, fish, tofu and beans.
 For an occasional meal with beef, choose lean cuts (like round, loin or sirloin) and trim off as much fat as you can before cooking.

 - Processed foods.
 Minimally processed foods, like lean frozen meat, pre-cut vegetables and packaged whole grains, are a fine part of any healthy diet.
 When you're at the grocery store, avoid heavily processed foods, like microwavable dinners, packaged deli meats and high-sodium canned soups and sauces.
 These foods are likely to contain added trans-fats, sodium and sugars.